 "Step 6 Energy Results" is the second of two output sheets.
 This sheet contains % energy reduction, kWh reduction, and associated \$ and carbon (CO2) savings for supply fans and chillers.
 Simple payback periods are also provided based on entered implementation costs.
-All other results can be found in Step 5 Main Results.
+Finally, an estimate of on-site water consumption is provided.
+All other results can be found in Step 5.